direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 Building DCE basic mode
 +++++++++++++++++++++++

+Note that as of version 1.12, DCE requires about 12 to 15 GB of space in your working directory.

 First you need to download Bake using Git and set some environment variables:

 .. code-block:: sh